fission/docs.fission.io/docs/content/en/docs/contributing/_index.en.md

 Based on arguments you pass to fission-bundle - it becomes that component.
 For ex.

 ```test
 /fission-bundle --controllerPort "8888" # Runs Controller

 /fission-bundle --kubewatcher --routerUrl http://router.fission  # Runs Kubewatcher
 ```

-So most serverside components running on server side are fission-bundle binary wrapped in container and used with different arguments.
+So most server side components running on server side are fission-bundle binary wrapped in container and used with different arguments.
 Various arguments and environment variables are passed from manifests/helm chart.

 **fission-cli** : is the cli used by end user to interact Fission